Initial registration in the Netherlands

 The conditions for initial registration in the Netherlands are:

-• You will live in the Netherlands for a period longer than 4 months
+- You will live in the Netherlands for a period longer than 4 months, OR

 Are the requested documents not drawn up in Dutch, English, German or French language?
 Or don't you have a multilingual model form?
 Then you must have them translated.
 Has the translator been certified in the Netherlands?
 Then you don't need to have the translation legalised.
 Is the translator certified in a foreign country?
 Then you must have the legalised original document legalised again in the Netherlands.
 You can read more about this on Nederlandwereldwijd.nl from the Central government.